 Use Case Outline

-[This section of the document provides an outline for each of the use cases described in the previous section.
-The outline should consist primarily of a description of the use case, actors and high-level basic flow steps.
-Each use case will be further detailed with more information, such as alternate flows and exception flows, in the Detailed Requirements Document.]

-Actors

-[This section should list each actor included in the particular use case.]

 Preconditions

-[Constraints that must be met in order for the use cases to be executed.
-The system may have to be in a certain state before the initiation of the use case in enabled.
-This may include required sequences of use cases; for instance one or more use cases may have to have been completed successfully for this use case to begin.]
+The conditions for the use cases are:

+Functioning hardware that is powered on and working

+A stable connection to the internal database, in this case the SQL Server

+Valid login credential

 Triggers

-[An event or events that cause the use case to begin]
+User validation tells the system to allow for a work request to be fulfilled

+Submittal buttons and

 Basic Flow

-[A simple, brief description of the series of events of the most likely to occur outcome termination.
-These steps should be expressed in terms of what the actor does and how the system responds.]
+Start:

+User logins into the application with their login credentials.
+At this time a basic username and password are used and checked.
+Note: later versions may require badge access.

+After successfully logging in, user can then choose from the menu to either make a new work request, edit a work request already in the database, or view analytics of the an already created work request.

+If creating a new work request then three options for request are presented:

+Engineering

+Environmental

+Construction

+Each option will have a similar series of pages and fields to fill out, which will then be stored in the database.

+If editing a work request a similar series of tabs will open as if creating a new request, however, all the required fields will be filled from the previous requests data.

+If viewing analytics then a separate gui will be displayed with some quick view widgets of select analytical data, such as status, timeline, etc.

 Post Conditions

-[List the possible termination outcomes.
-Sometimes this means successful and unsuccessful, and other times there are multiple successful ways in which a use case can end.]
+If creating a new work request form then the possible outcomes will be either “Successfully entered form”, “Missing required data”, or “Could not communicate with sever” as an incomplete.

+If editing a form then possible outcomes will be either “Successfully saved form”, “Missing required data”, or “Could not communicate with sever” as an incomplete.

+There are no post conditions for viewing the analytics of a view.
+Either the widgets will display information or an error will appear in their place.

 Business Requirements

 [This section is required.
 The business requirements section captures functional and supplemental requirements as well as business constraints.
 The functional requirements identify the high level capabilities of the system, decomposed from the business processes and business wants and needs.
 It is often beneficial for requirements management and readability purposes to organize the functional and supplemental requirements by areas specific to the project, as opposed to documenting a long laundry list of requirements.
 Refer to the Exemplar High Level Requirements Document for an example of how to capture the high level functional and supplemental requirements.
 For requirements management purposes, it is helpful to capture attributes related to each requirement.
 The attributes to be captured for each requirement may be dictated by a given project’s requirements management plan.
 The following are examples: